opal/opal-jquery/README.md

-# RQuery
+# opal-dom

-RQuery is a jQuery wrapper for Opal, which gives ruby access to the DOM.
+opal-dom is a jQuery wrapper for Opal, which gives ruby access to the DOM.
+It is also compatible with zepto.

-## Element
+## DOM

-The `Element` class is toll-free bridged onto instances of jquery.
-This means that any jquery object is also an `Element` instance, and both can be used interoperably.
+The `DOM` class is toll-free bridged onto instances of jquery.
+This means that any jquery object is also an `DOM` instance, and both can be used interoperably.
+It will bridge to zepto if jquery is not present.

-This also means that an `Element` instance actually represents 0 or more real elements from the document.
+This also means that an `DOM` instance actually represents 0 or more real elements from the document.

 ### Finding Elements